The Vdir Storage Format¶

 Currently, vdirs suffer from a rather major performance problem, one which current implementations try to mitigate by building up indices of the collections for faster search and lookup.

 The reason items’ filenames don’t contain any extra information is simple: The solutions presented induced duplication of data, where one duplicate might become out of date because of bad implementations.
-As it stands right now, a index format could be formalized separately though.
+As it stands right now, an index format could be formalized separately though.

 vdirsyncer doesn’t really have to bother about efficient item lookup, because its synchronization algorithm needs to fetch the whole list of items anyway.
 Detecting changes is easily implemented by checking the files’ modification time.